StevenLOL/aicyber_semeval_2016_ivector/System_1/readme.md

 Twitter2016 0.4261

 ```
-Please noted this result is slightly better than the system we submitted (0.4025) during evluation period, due to an upgrade in tokenizer.
+Please noted this result is slightly better than the system we submitted (0.4025) during evaluation period, due to an upgrade in tokenizer.

 #[System 2 an i-vector based system](../System_2)